-With the WinZip ribbon interface (WinZip 14.5 and later) on Windows Vista and later another level of control and complexity has been added.
+Starting with WinZip 14.5 the WinZip ribbon interface adds another level of control and complexity.
 With the ribbon interface it is possible to define an alternate compression method for WinZip to use when creating .zip files and an alternate compression method for WinZip to use when creating .zipx files.
 These options are available in the Settings tab.
 These compression method settings do not change even after WinZip has been closed.
 WinZip will continue to use your compression setting until you change it.

 For example, you might change your compression method in this way if you were planning to group a number of highly compressed files (such as multimedia files) together in a Zip file.
 In most cases highly compressed files will not get appreciably smaller in a Zip file.
 Grouping files in a Zip file allows you to make a copy of a set of files, possibly in their folders, in a form that is easier to share and/or easier to copy to another disk.
 However, working with files that are already highly compressed can cause WinZip to "try harder" and take longer if you do not use a different compression option.
 Since compressing is not the goal in this case, you would want to choose No compression or Super fast to greatly improve WinZip's speed when creating your Zip files.

 When you choose a different compression method for your .zip files, WinZip writes a ZipMethod string value in HKEY_CURRENT_USER\Software\Nico Mak Computing\WinZip\WinZip.
 When you choose a different method for .zipx WinZip writes a ZipXMethod string value in the same key.
 The following are the values for these strings and the compression methods the values represent: